xox2/chocomint/README.md

 # chocomint.sh

-Minimal, simple, easy, __comment-based Testing Framework__ for your command-line tools or shell scripts on Bash 4.x
+Simple, powerful, flexible, __comment-based Testing Framework__ for your command-line tools or shell scripts on Bash 4.x

 ## Description